GF2++

 Returns true if all bits in the store are set, false otherwise.

-Sets the bit-element at the given index to the specified boolean value & returns this for chaining....
+Sets the bit-element i to the specified boolean value & returns this for chaining....

 ◆ any()